Cosmology without Einstein's assumption that inertial mass produces gravity: Dark Matter and Dark `Energy'

 The shared metric of the cross sections of constant $t$ is $d\rho^2 + r^2 (\rho) \, d\Omega^2$.
-The choke surface of the drainhole throat (where $r(\rho)$ is at a minimum) is the 2-sphere at $\rho = 2 \, m$, of areal radius $r(2 \, m) = n e^{(m/n) \alpha(2 \, m)}$, which increases monotonically from $n$ to $ne$ as $m$ increases from 0 to $n$.
-Thus the size of the throat is determined primarily by $n$, and only secondarily by $m$.
-Moreover, as indicated by the calculation that the contracted curvature tensor $\text{\bf Ricci} = -2 (d\phi \otimes d\phi) = (-n^2/[(\rho - m)^2 + a^2]^2) (d\rho \otimes d\rho)$, the strength of $\phi$'s `contribution' to the space-time geometry is determined primarily by $n$ and is concentrated on the curvature of space, providing the negative spatial curvatures necessary for the open throat to exist.
-In accord with the restriction adopted here that the `relaxant' scalar fields $\phi$ and $\psi$ in the action integral of Eq.~(\ref{eqn6}) were not to be varied in deriving the field equations, one would not say that $\phi$ {\it causes} (i.~e., is a source of) these spatial curvatures, but should instead say that $\phi$ allows and tells of the existence of such negative curvatures and describes their configuration.
-This understanding helps disabuse one of the notion that geometrically and topologically unexceptionable space-time manifolds such as the drainhole are somehow a product of `exotic' matter just because their Ricci tensors disrespect some `energy condition' that traces back to Einstein's unjustified 1916 assumption.
+The 2-sphere at $\rho = 2 \, m$ (where $r(\rho)$ is a minimum) is the `threshold' of the drainhole `throat', crossed when transiting from the `upper' region, where $\rho > 2m$, to the `lower' region, where $\rho < 2m$, or vice versa.
+Its areal radius is $r(2 \, m) = n e^{(m/n) \alpha(2 \, m)}$, which increases monotonically from $n$ to $ne$ as $m$ increases from 0 to $n$.
+Thus the size of the threshold is determined primarily by $n$, and only ancillarily by $m$.
+Moreover, as indicated by the calculation that the contracted curvature tensor $\text{\bf Ricci} = -2 (d\phi \otimes d\phi) = -\{n^2/[(\rho - m)^2 + a^2]^2\} (d\rho \otimes d\rho)$, the strength of $\phi$'s `contribution' to the space-time geometry is determined primarily by $n$ and is concentrated on the curvature of space, providing the negative spatial curvatures necessary for the open throat to exist.
+In accord with the restriction adopted here that the `relaxant' scalar fields $\phi$ and $\psi$ in the action integral of Eq.~(\ref{eqn6}) were not to be varied in deriving the field equations, one would not say that $\phi$ {\it causes} (i.~e., is a source of) these spatial curvatures, but should instead say that $\phi$ {\it allows} such negative curvatures to exist and describes their configuration.
+This understanding helps disabuse one of the notion that geometrically and topologically unexceptionable space-time manifolds such as the drainhole are somehow a product of `exotic' matter just because their Ricci tensors disrespect some `energy condition' that traces back to Einstein's 1916 assumption that inertial-passive mass and active mass are the same.